What Is a Floating Holiday [+ Free Policy Template]

 What Holidays to Float & How Many to Offer

 Your small business can choose major holidays (New Year’s Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving Day, and Christmas Day) as the official holidays for the company.
-Floating holidays, then, provide employees with the opportunity to fill in the gaps on other holidays that are important to them.
+Meanwhile, floating holidays will provide employees with the opportunity to fill in the gaps on other holidays that are important to them.
 As a result, you won’t have to come up with a long list of holidays your company will observe, but rather let your employees decide what works best for them.

 - Employee birthdays